evanx/rquery/README.md

 We use the component model specified in:
 - https://github.com/evanx/component-validator

-We use the supervisor implementation:
+We use a supervisor implementation for such components via the `lib` submodule:
 - https://github.com/evanx/libv